Productivity Hacks for Homesteaders

 Tip #1 Eat that frog!

-I am sure you have heard the advice tackle the big jobs first, well when it comes to scheduling your day this tip is key.
-When you start out your day put your focus on your most important (or most dreadful) task for that day.
+Each morning, focus on your most important (or most dreadful) task for that day.
 Get it done and out of the way so the rest of your day is a productivity grand slam.
-When you get that most important task done a few things begin to happen.
+When you finish that most important task, a few things begin to happen.

 First, you are so motivated by getting that off of your list that you are easily able to run through the rest of the items without much effort.

 Second, those large or dreaded tasks are usually the most important.

-By accomplishing those items, especially if you are an entrepreneur your success will quickly follow.
-How is that as a motivator?!?
+By accomplishing those items, especially if you are an entrepreneur, your success will quickly follow.

-By adjusting your thinking to a weekly time frame you are giving yourself in a sense, more hours in your day.
+Adjusting your thinking to a weekly time frame gives you more consecutive hours to work.

 Try this trick.

 2. Assign a time to each task.
+An approximate time it would take to completely finish.

+3. Add up all those minutes or hours.
 Odds are in your favor that the total will be much less than the 84 you have for the week.

 Trust me, this trick works.